Aedial/novelai-api/README.md

 ### Prerequisites
-Before anything, ensure that nox is installed (pip install poetry).
+Before anything, ensure that nox is installed (pip install nox).
 For logging in, credentials are needed (NAI_USERNAME and NAI_PASSWORD).
-They should be passed via the environment variables.
+They should be passed via the environment variables (dotenv file supported).

 ### Examples
 The examples are in the example folder.
 Each example is standalone and can be used as a test.
 Examples should be ran with `nox -s run -- python example/<name>.py`.

-Some tests act as example.
+Some tests can act as example.
 The full list is as follows :
 - decryption and re-encryption: tests/test_decrypt_encrypt_integrity_check.py
 - diverse generations: tests/test_generate.py
 - parallel generations: tests/test_generate_parallel.py